Simsso/NIPS-2018-Adversarial-Vision-Challenge/nips-defense/README.md

-# ResNet Base
+# NIPS Defense
 _This folder contains a self-contained ResNet model which provides the basis for our future experiments._

-It's core is a transferred
+At its core, it is a transferred
 [official ResNet model](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/slim/python/slim/nets/resnet_v2.py)
 incorporated into a popular [TensorFlow project template](https://github.com/MrGemy95/Tensorflow-Project-Template) (which we have adapted to our needs).